Here Comes the Hotstepper: Usages of music sampling

-British magazine Music Weeks RM Dance Update complimented the song as a "catchy funk anthem doing the business in the US".
-An editor, James Hamilton, described it as a "lyrical gangster's madly infectious US smash reggae jiggler using the 'naa na-na-naa' chant from 'Land Of A 1000 Dances'".
-Charles Aaron from Spin viewed it as a "seamless, nonsensical string of ragamuffin hip-hop clichés."
-He added further, "Rivaling Joey Gardner's sample constructions for K7 [with "Come Baby Come"], producer Salaam Remi drops in the bass line from Taana Gardner's 1981 club classic [...], and next thing you know, you're humming "murderer" against your will.
-Kamoze is a Kingston native, a vet of four supposedly respectable albums, an author and playwright, but on this Top Ten hit, he could be Jah Blatt from down the block.
-Deeply disposable."
-Steve Pick from St. Louis Post-Dispatch wrote, "With this cut, he's distilled most of the stylistic variants of his competitors, sweetened them with some goof hooks and come up with a breakthrough pop record that threatens to keep folks dancing for the next several years.
-I'm not sure what's "Heartical" about this version, but this is the mix you want."

 Music video

 Two music videos were made to accompany the song.
 The remix version used various scenes from the film Prêt-à-Porter.
-It was later published by Vevo on YouTube in May 2014, and had generated more than 31 million views as of January 2023.

 Impact and legacy

-Blender listed the song at number 492 in their ranking of "The 500 Greatest Songs Since You Were Born" in 2005.
-BuzzFeed listed it at number 46 in their list of "The 101 Greatest Dance Songs Of the '90s" in 2017.
-Billboard placed "Here Comes the Hotstepper" at number 126 in their ranking of "Billboard's Top Songs of the '90s" in 2019.
+In 2005, Blender ranked "Here Comes the Hotstepper" number 492 in their list of "The 500 Greatest Songs Since You Were Born".
+In 2017, BuzzFeed ranked it number 46 in their "The 101 Greatest Dance Songs of the '90s".
+In 2019, Billboard ranked "Here Comes the Hotstepper" number 126 in their list of "Billboard's Top Songs of the '90s".
+Time Out ranked it number 67 in their "The 100 Best Party Songs Ever Made" in July 2023.

 In 2020, American singer Nicky Jam and Puerto Rican rapper Daddy Yankee interpolated the song's hook for the single "Muévelo", from the Bad Boys for Life soundtrack, as did Israeli musical duo Static & Ben El for their single "Further Up (Na, Na, Na, Na, Na)" alongside American rapper Pitbull.
 That same year, Parquet Courts frontman and artist A. Savage designed a t-shirt, Excuse Me Mister Officer (Murderer), named for a line in the song's pre-chorus, to honor victims of police brutality, the proceeds from which he donated to various US- and New York-based anti-prison organizations.